PostHog & GDPR compliance

 PostHog & HIPAA compliance

-Important: PostHog only offers Business Associate Agreements (BAAs) for PostHog Cloud to users on an Enterprise plan .
-To enquire about BAAs, HIPAA compliance, or an Enterprise plan, please contact us directly .
+PostHog only offers Business Associate Agreements (BAAs) for PostHog Cloud to users with Boost, Scale or Enterprise add-ons .
+You can use our BAA generator to create a BAA for us to countersign.
 HIPAA is the Health Insurance Portability and Accountability Act.
 It’s a piece of legislation that applies to certain covered entities operating in the United States of America (e.g. healthcare providers).
-A key goal of this legislation is to “assure that individuals’ health…
+A key goal of this legislation is to "assure that individuals' health information is properly…

 Read next article